If you are looking to escape into a world of luxury, personalised service

 and attention to detail, this is the right choice for you.

-Just relax at the pool of one of our villas, offering breathtaking views and get pampered by our private chef, personal trainer and/or masseuse and/or sail around Kefalonia and the nearby islands, through breathtaking landscapes and isolated beaches, experience unique local tastes and wines, explore activities designed to stir the senses, like caving or jeep safari, beachfront yoga, horse riding in the water, paraglide above famous Myrtos beach or just admire the beautiful sunset.
+Just relax by the pool of one of our villas, offering breathtaking views and get pampered by our private chef, personal trainer and/or masseuse and/or sail around Kefalonia and the nearby islands, through breathtaking landscapes and isolated beaches, experience unique local tastes and wines, explore activities designed to stir the senses, like caving or jeep safari, beachfront yoga, horse riding in the water, paraglide above famous Myrtos beach or just admire the beautiful sunset.
 We invite you to experience the true meaning of relaxed luxury!

 The following proposed tour can be amended to your needs and interests, just send us details on how you dream of your holiday in Kefalonia!